codingABI/3dGyro/README.md

 # 3dGyro
-3d object rotated by a gyro sensor MPU6050 on an Arduino Uno/Nano with a SSD1306 OLED 128x64 pixel display.
+3d object rotated by a gyroscope sensor MPU6050 on an Arduino Uno/Nano with a SSD1306 OLED 128x64 pixel display.

 ![breadboard](/assets/images/Breadboard.svg)